The Dallas Cowboys are the No. 1 seed in their conference, and the good times are rolling in Cowboy Nation.

 If you want to look like a real Cowboys fan, you have to be able to hold a conversation about the most impactful performers on the field:

 • Dak Prescott: The Cowboys’ rookie starting quarterback, mature beyond his years, with an uncanny ability to keep possession of the football.
 He’s quite good, and only getting better.
+Even after 11 straight wins, some were doubting the guy when he struggled in the team's first loss in three months.
+He shut them up with back-to-back stellar performances against Tampa Bay and Detroit.

 • The Offensive Line: Heralded by many as the best O-line in the league.
 They’re a juggernaut.

 • Dez Bryant: One of the league’s elite receivers, who is finally healthy and playing inspired since the passing of his father.
+He even recorded a passing touchdown in Week 16.

 • Cole Beasley: The 5-foot-8 receiver from SMU has arguably become Prescott’s favorite target.